AmpersandTarski/documentation/installation/deploying_the_prototype.md

 ## Make sure you have the right authorization in SQL
 Ampersand will need the right to create a database and manipulate with tables and so on.
 By default, it will use as username/password combination ampersand / ampersand (both lowercase).
 Make sure, your sql installation has a user configured that way, or have a look at [configuration](configuration) to setup other credentials

+## Open a browser, and navigate to your website.